 Mitch Matthews: That’s one thing I was going to say about the book that I loved in that it read like a story with strategies tucked in.
 But it also read like a very eloquent thank you note as well ’cause you really did tip your hat to a number of friends.
 People that really have made an impact on you, mentors, all of that.
 It was obvious that you were … you’ve been surrounding yourself with the right kind of people.
 That’s been intentional.
 I love that you got specific about some of these people.
 Some of them are still with you.
 Some of them have taken different trajectories, all of that.
 But kind of honoring that process.
 Speaking of people, speaking of those that you’re surrounding yourself with, I also want to go back to one particular story in the book.

 Mitch Matthews: I think dream, think, doers will really appreciate it.
-But it … Around that same time of firing the 11 kind of … you are going through a business identity crisis.
-You gave yourself a little time to get away.
-I want to talk about that process because I think, especially on the dream side, we talk about dreaming bigger, thinking better and doing more.
+But it … Around that same time of firing the 11 kinds of … you are going through a business identity crisis.
+You gave yourself a little time to getaway.
+I want to talk about that process because I think, especially in the dream side, we talk about dreaming bigger, thinking better and doing more.
 I think a lot of people love the idea of dreaming.
 But they don’t always give themselves that space or the … That permission to dream.
 You did that.
 It made a big difference.
 So tell us that story and let’s talk about that as a strategy.

 Brian Scudamore: I was surrounded by all these awesome entrepreneurs who had way sexier businesses than junk removal.
 They had $10 million companies.
-They had a $100 million companies.
-Then there’s Brian Scudamore with this beat up old pickup truck, little million dollar business.
+They had $100 million companies.
+Then there’s Brian Scudamore with this beat-up old pickup truck, little million-dollar business.
 I thought, oh man, who am I?
 I failed school.
 I’m failing in business.
 I’m not growing to my full potential.
 I went to my parent’s summer cottage about an hour away from my home base in Vancouver.
 My parents have this little cabin on the water.
-I pulled out a sheet of paper, one page, double sided.
+I pulled out a sheet of paper, one page, double-sided.
 I started writing what the future would look like.
 Not what it could look like or what hope could look like.
 But I actually said, okay, I’m going to write what I see in my mind as pure possibility.

 Brian Scudamore: It was amazing how these things all transpired.
 Five years, that was the goal.
 Top 30 metros, FedEx of junk removal, Oprah Winfrey, they all happened.
 The magic of it was when I started sharing this painted picture with others, one of two things happen.
 They separated and into a camp of Brian, I don’t know what you’re smoking.
 This hope dope.
 This isn’t ever gonna happen.
 Those people left the business or the other half who stayed and said, wow, Brian, this is compelling.
 This is exciting.
 I see what you see.
 I want to be a part of it.
 Those became the champions behind us building something much bigger and better together.
 We hit every one of our goals, which at the time most people thought were crazy.
 But there were some people that were crazy enough, they wanted it to be a part.